ibm-cloud-docs/openshift/openshift_ingress_types.md

       ibmcloud oc ingress secret create --cluster <cluster_name_or_ID> --cert-crn <CRN> --name <secret_name> --namespace project
       ```
       {: pre}
-  6. Using the CRN, create a secret for the certificate in the project where your Ingress resources are deployed.
-If you have Ingress resources in multiple projects, repeat this command for each project.
-    ```
-    ibmcloud oc ingress secret create --cluster <cluster_name_or_ID> --cert-crn <CRN> --name <secret_name> --namespace project
-    ```
-    {: pre}

 2. Create an Ingress resource that is formatted for use with ALBs that run the Kubernetes Ingress image.
   1. Define an Ingress resource file that uses the IBM-provided domain or your custom domain to route incoming network traffic to the services that you created earlier.